calaldees/teachingWorkshops/teacherTraining/ks5.md

 * With the introduction of GCSE computing, it is expected that more students have exposure and high level of computing skill.
 What has happened to A-Level intake and attainment?
     * Higher?
 More people?
 * How do you see the specification changing in future years?
-* How do you see the assessment changing in future years?
+* How do you see the assessment changing in future years? remain paper only?
-*
+* There are some other new A-Level Computing exam boards appearing cambridgeinternational and eduqas.
+Do you think there is a place for so many exam boards? why do you think these have been created?